 - Heel-Face Turn - Jerry's team in the final game.
 Gus when he was growing up.

 - Hot Potato:- Former baseballer Reggie Jackson trains Gus Richie and Clark .
-One of his drills is a literal hot potato—from the oven!
+One of his drills (for catching and quick releasing) is a literal hot potato—from the oven!
 Reggie tosses it to Gus who quickly tosses it to Richie.
-Richie quickly throws the potato to Clark—who ''still holds on, burning his hand.
+Richie quickly throws the potato to Clark—who still holds on, burning his hand.
 Eventually, Clark flings the hot spud out the window, where it hits the Number 7 robot mowing the lawn, causing it to accidentally shave the fur off side of a sleeping dog

 - Insult Backfire - Jerry's "derogatory" nickname to Gus causes Gus to mock Jerry, and eventually becomes the name of the Benchwarmers' tour bus.